- OS: Windows

 - IP Court Filing does not work after silent installation if the installation was run as admin and browser without admin rights.
 Admin/user can add LAUNCH_APP=0 when installing it using the command line to prevent launching ndOffice under the administrative account, in this case, the user should run ndOffice and browser manually and IP filing will work because both processes will be executed under one user.

 - IP Court Filing will not work if the user manually removes the ProcessMonitor key or changes its value in the registry (when installing/updating IP this key will be added with the True value).
-ProcessMonitor is a key which turns on process monitor in the ndOffice app if the user chooses IP Court Filing feature in the installer.
-If you do not choose IP Court Filing feature in the installer, ndOffice will not turn on process monitor (in order not to load CPU).
+ProcessMonitor is a key which turns on process monitor in the ndOffice app if the user chooses an IP Court Filing feature in the installer.
+If you do not choose the IP Court Filing feature in the installer, ndOffice will not turn on process monitor (in order not to load CPU).

 - If a user is on any IP website and changes the URL to any ND website, but does not apply it (it is just written in browser’s address bar, but page’s content is from the IP website), then the local dialog box will be shown.
-As soon as the user changes the URL back to correct one, we will show the ndOpen dialog box.
+As soon as the user changes the URL back to the correct one, we will show the ndOpen dialog box.

 - If there is no MS Office on PC, we will not covert documents to PDF.
 There will be an error message.

 - Embedded fonts are supported in .doc, .docx, .ppt and .pptx.
 Excel extensions cannot have embedded fonts.